At the risk of coming across like a hairdresser, we were wondering what your holiday plans are?

 From check-in and boarding, through the in-flight or equivalent experience, to passport control and customs, there are so many stages where communication is vital.
 What is the service like now and how could it be improved?
 Maybe you’ve a brilliant example to share.

 Regional signing may be in decline and there’s a lot around at the moment about International Sign Language, but what issues do sign language users and other D/deaf and hard of hearing travellers encounter at home and abroad?

 As part of a wider project on improving access to information, advice and services, Deafax is working with academics, visitor attractions and others to gauge where the big gaps in service are.

 We’d love to hear from you.
-Please send us examples of holiday communication, good and bad, to email@example.com or in the comments box below and we’ll report on the findings in a future issue of the blog and elsewhere.
+Please send us examples of holiday communication, good and bad, to email@example.com and we’ll report on the findings in a future issue of the blog and elsewhere.